ECB: Finally at the interest rate peak? – Commerzbank

 Editors’ Picks

-EUR/USD is recovering ground above the 1.0700 level in the Asian session on Friday, as the US Dollar has come under fresh selling pressure alongside the US Treasury bond yields.
+EUR/USD is holding recovery gains above the 1.0700 level in the European session on Friday.
+The US Dollar keeps its corrective downside intact alongside the US Treasury bond yields.
 The rebound could likely be limited by risk aversion and a data-light economic calendar.

-GBP/USD moves away from multi-month low set on Thursday, remains below 1.2500

-The GBP/USD pair edges higher and moves away from a three-month high, around the 1.2445 region touched the previous day.
-Spot prices, however, remain below the 1.2500 psychological mark and lack bullish conviction, warranting some caution before positioning for any meaningful appreciating move.

 Vitalik Buterin could have fueled Shiba Inu price rally by burning $1.7 billion in SHIB